18F/handbook/pages/general-information-and-resources/tech-policies/gsa-pages.md

 ## Site Disablement
 **GSA Website Manager** who fail to respond to the CAP within the 30 day timeframe, or fail to provide an adequate CAP, or fail to comply with the provisions, timeline and duration of their CAP will have their site Disabled.
-- Disabling a site consists of removing the site from the [Cloud.gov Pages Platform](https://pages.cloud.gov) which will result in a site being unreachable.
+- Disabling a site consists of removing the site from the [cloud.gov Pages Platform](https://pages.cloud.gov) which will result in a site being unreachable.

 ## Site Removal
 **GSA Website Manager** who fail to address deficiencies within 90 days of disablement will have their site removed from the GSA Pages ATO boundary and the site will be deleted.
-- Deleting a site removes the published site from the [Cloud.gov Pages Platform](https://pages.cloud.gov) and from the dashboards of all site users.
+- Deleting a site removes the published site from the [cloud.gov Pages Platform](https://pages.cloud.gov) and from the dashboards of all site users.
 This will bring the entire site offline and make it inaccessible for users.
 - A Site Removal letter will be issued indicating that the site is no longer authorized to operate.

 ## Incident Response